Dan Goldschlag, M.D.

 Dr. Goldschlag has published and lectured on a wide range of topics in reproductive health.
 His current research is focused on early oocyte development and the cryopreservation of oocytes and ovarian tissue.
 He recently published a groundbreaking article on the retrieval and preservation of oocytes from a pre-pubertal young woman prior to chemotherapy.

-Dr. Goldschlag sees patients in CRM's Upper East Side, Garden City, Long Island and Upper West Side offices.
+Dr. Goldschlag sees patients in CRM's Upper East Side and Garden City, Long Island offices.
 Please call (646) 962-3767 for more information and to schedule an appointment.

 You may also visit http://www.ivf.org, CRM's patient resource website, for more information.